Demonstrated Financial Need

-Cost of Attendance: Educational expenses for the academic year include actual charges for tuition, standard fees, room, board, and an estimated allowance for books and supplies, transportation, and personal expenses, including average fees associated with federal student loans.
+Educational expenses for the academic year include actual charges for tuition, standard fees, room, board, and an estimated allowance for books and supplies, transportation, and personal expenses, including average fees associated with federal student loans.
+Your actual cost of attendance may vary.

-Estimated 2017-2018 Costs for full-time, degree-seeking, residential students (on-campus or off-campus and not with parents):
+Estimated 2018-2019 costs for full-time, degree-seeking, residential students (on-campus or off-campus and not with parents):

 |Tuition and Fees